dodyvirgiawan/microservices-react-poc/README.md

 - `moderation`: microservices handling comment moderation (approved/rejected)

-As I learn gradually, I will implement more advanced and off-the-shelf tools. (for example like `Kafka, RabbitMQ` for the Event Bus implementation).
+As I learn gradually, I will implement more advanced and off-the-shelf tools. (for example like `NATS, Kafka, RabbitMQ` for the Event Bus implementation).

 #### Available Events